Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 To find whether this is the case, use the URL Inspection tool.
 You’ll see a warning saying, “Alternate page with canonical tag” if the page in question is pointing to another page.
 If that’s not supposed to be there, remove the canonical tag so that the page can be indexed.

 Keep in mind that canonical tags are not always bad and do serve a purpose.
-Before removing a canonical tag, ask yourself if the other page being referred to is actually the preferred version.
+Before removing a canonical tag, ask yourself if the other page is actually the preferred version.
 If not or if the other page doesn’t exist, then definitely remove the tag.

 An orphaned page is a web page that doesn’t have any internal links (within the website) pointing to it.